Olskor/AssetSafety/README.md

 VRC fury: simply drag and drop the vrcfury prefab inside the vrc fury prefab folder in the root of your avatar and everything would be done.

-avatar 3 manager: follow the 4 step shown in the screenshot in the same folder than this README
+avatar 3 manager: follow the 4 step shown in the screenshot in the tutorial folder

-how to privatise my own asset ?: follow the how to secure screenshot in the same folder than this README
+how to privatise my own asset ?: follow the how to secure screenshot in the tutorial folder

 ===========================================================================
 EXPLANATION